TL;DR

 An effective PPC keyword is:

-• Exhaustive – Your research includes your niche's most popular and frequently searched terms and more specific, less common long-tail keywords.
+- Exhaustive: Your research should include your niche's most popular and frequently searched terms and more specific, less common long-tail keywords.
 In total, the long-tail keywords add up to most search-driven traffic.
 They are less competitive and, therefore, less expensive.

-• Expansive - PPC is iterative.
-You constantly refine and expand your campaigns.
-The keyword list grows and adapts.
+- Expansive: PPC is iterative.
+You must constantly refine and expand your campaigns as the keyword list grows and adapts.
 Sort and filter for relevance to your site, widespread usage, and conversion history (or likelihood).

-• Don't forget the negative keywords - Flag keywords that may attract the wrong audience.
+- Negative Keywords: Don't forget to flag keywords that may attract the wrong audience.
 These are negative keywords, and using them keeps the ad from displaying when somebody uses them in a search, saving you money and getting your ad in front of the right people.

 You can see how other companies are positioning their ads using online tools.
 And if you see irrelevant businesses bidding for your keywords, reevaluate whether or not those keywords will reach your audience.